seL4/docs/Hardware/VMware.rst

 {{attachment:vmware-serial.png|Virtual Machine Settings}}

 There are three options for the serial port
  1. '''Output to a text file''' (easiest but output only).
-The VM will dump its serial output to a text file when it runs, and you can simply go less -F <file>.
+The VM will dump its serial output to a text file when it runs, and you can simply go `less -F <file>`.
  1. '''Use physical serial port''' (best but requires serial cable + another machine to minicom/picocom off it).
-Set it to /dev/ttyS0 or something.
+Set it to `/dev/ttyS0` or something.
  1. '''Output to a socket''' (allows input/output but annoying to set up).
-You'll want to ''apt-get install socat'' and then run something like:
+You'll want to `apt-get install socat` and then run something like:
- {{{#!highlight bash
+ {{{#!highlight bash numbers=off
  #!/bin/bash
  while true; do
      socat -d -d UNIX-CONNECT:/tmp/vsock,forever PTY:link=/dev/tty99
  done
  }}}
- and then minicom to /dev/tty99 or to /dev/pts/<whatever socat decides to use>.
+ and then minicom to `/dev/tty99` or to `/dev/pts/<whatever socat decides to use>`.

 Choose depending on whether you can get a serial cable from your machine, whether you need output...etc.
 Easiest is to just use a text file.

 === Install GRUB2 ===

-Once you have a VM, you'll want to set up the Hd partitions and get GRUB2 on the virtual HD and its MBR somehow.
+Once you have a VM, you'll want to set up the hard disk partitions and get GRUB2 on the virtual hard disk and its MBR somehow.
 Easiest way to do this is simple install some Linux distro that has GRUB2 (Ubuntu Debian Fedora...etc).
-If you want to save some HD space you can try [[https://help.ubuntu.com/community/Installation/MinimalCD|Ubuntu Minimal]].
+If you want to save some hard disk space you can try [[https://help.ubuntu.com/community/Installation/MinimalCD|Ubuntu Minimal]].
 Choose to install GRUB to the MBR when installing your OS.

 Alternatively if you feel like extra headaches to save space and time you can try install GRUB2 manually with grub-install from some Linux Live CD image.